-Dr Mark Gardiner, Reader in Heritage
+Dr Mark Gardiner, Associate Professor in Heritage

 Mark Gardiner is a Reader in Heritage in the College of Arts.
 Mark Gardiner undertook research on the social and economic factors in the development of the late medieval historical landscape of eastern Sussex for his PhD at University College London.
 In 1984 he moved across the road to work at the Field Archaeology Unit at the Institute of Archaeology, excavating a series of sites in the south-east of England.
 These included the Franciscan friary at Lewes, the late medieval church at Broomhill and an early Anglo-Saxon cemetery at Highdown.
 He subsequently became the Deputy Director of the Field Archaeology Unit, then renamed Archaeology South-East.
 In 1996 he left the Institute to become a Lecturer, and later Senior Lecturer, in Medieval Archaeology at Queen’s University Belfast.
 He undertook excavation at the port of Ardglass and began work in the North Atlantic, excavating in Shetland and Norway.
 He has worked with Dr Natascha Mehler on a series of survey projects, including the mostly recently, the Harbours of the North Atlantic.
 That project has included survey in Greenland, Iceland, the Faeroes and Norway.
 He has served as President of the Society for Medieval Archaeology, President of the Medieval Settlement Research Group and Editor of Archaeological Journal.
 He was appointed as the British representative of the European settlement body, Ruralia, in 2004 and is currently Vice President.
 He is on the editorial boards of Vernacular Architecture and the Journal of the North Atlantic.
 He was appointed Reader at the University of Lincoln in 2017.
 He continues to work on historical landscapes and particularly land-use in the uplands, on trade and exchange in the North Atlantic and on medieval buildings.
 He is responsible for leading and developing Lincoln Conservation.